Budapestby VisitCity Guides

 Sophisticated evening dining creates upscale nightlife atmosphere in District 6's restaurant scene

-Nagymező Street transforms after theater performances, with venues like Moulin Rouge offering alternative music and eclectic atmospheres in repurposed historical buildings.
-B Seven Club provides trendy design with popular dance music, attracting both locals and international visitors seeking quality nightlife experiences.
+After the theater shows end, Nagymező Street completely changes.
+Places like Moulin Rouge have alternative music and cool atmospheres in these old historic buildings.
+B Seven Club has trendy design and popular dance music, and it attracts both locals and tourists who want quality nightlife.

 Dining and Culinary Scene

-Első Pesti Disznó on Nagymező Street serves traditional Hungarian tapas, perfect for sharing before or after theater performances.
-The restaurant's location in the heart of the theater district makes it a popular gathering spot for performers and audiences alike.
+Első Pesti Disznó on Nagymező Street does traditional Hungarian tapas that are perfect for sharing before or after shows.
+Since it's right in the theater district, we saw lots of performers and audience members hanging out there.

 Traditional Hungarian goulash with tender meat and vegetables served in a rustic clay bowl